devtayyab/devtayyab/README.md

 - 🌱 I’m currently learning **Management,Founding a Startup**

-- 👯 I’m looking to collaborate on **Blockchain Technology, OpenAi**
+- 👯 I’m looking to collaborate on **Blockchain Technology, Fintech**

 - 👨‍💻 All of my projects are available at [https://github.com/devtayyab](https://github.com/devtayyab)